 Please report any complaints or concerns regarding background screening of Summer Camp staff to the Background Screening Helpdesk: 1-888-352-2849.

 Summer day camps and Summer 24-hour camps are defined in ss.
-409.175, F.S.
+409.175, Florida Statutes .

-Summer day camps are recreational, educational and other enrichment programs operated during summer vacations for children who are 5 years of age on or before September 1 and older.
+Summer day camps are recreational, educational, and other enrichment programs operated during summer vacations for children who are 5 years of age on or before September 1 and older.